Malmö Arena: Sports

 Malmö Arena has hosted Redhawks ice hockey games since 2008, replacing their former home, Malmö Isstadion.
 The team plays in the SHL, the first tier of Swedish ice hockey.
 The Redhawks play 26 regular season games per season at the arena making them the arena's sole regular tenant.
 Malmö Arena was the main venue for the 2014 World Junior Ice Hockey Championships.

 In addition to ice hockey, Malmö Arena hosted 22 matches of the 2011 World Men's Handball Championships, including the bronze medal match, and the final, between France and Denmark, which was won by France.
 Malmö Arena hosted the playoff finals of the men's and women's Swedish national team handball championship in 2010 and 2012.
-Malmö Arena was also scheduled to host the 2013 finals, but they were moved elsewhere when the arena was chosen as the host for the 2013 Eurovision Song Contest, which is scheduled to take place five days after the handball finals.
-In floorball, the arena served as the final venue for the 2010–11 and 2011–12 Swedish Super League finals.
-It will be used again for the 2023 World Men's Handball Championship with Sweden co-hosting alongside Poland.
+Malmö Arena was also scheduled to host the 2013 finals, but they were moved elsewhere when the arena was chosen as the host for the 2013 Eurovision Song Contest, which was to take place five days after the handball finals.
+In floorball, the arena served as the venue for the 2010–11 and 2011–12 Swedish Super League finals.
+It was used again for the 2023 World Men's Handball Championship with Sweden co-hosting alongside Poland.

 Malmö Arena was used for athletics in February 2009, when the arena hosted "Malmö Indoor Gala", a newly founded indoor athletics competition, organised by Malmö Allmänna Idrottsförening (MAI).
-Several international athletes were invited to compete, including pole vault Olympic champion Yelena Isinbayeva, but she turned down the invitation due to illness.
-Many other major athletes refused their invitations for a variety of reasons, causing the competition to attract only meagre interest from the public.
+Several international athletes were invited to compete, including pole vault Olympic champion Yelena Isinbayeva, who turned down the invitation due to illness.
+Many other major athletes declined their invitations for a variety of reasons, causing the competition to attract only meagre interest from the public.
 No more than 7,000 spectators attended, making the competition a financial failure.
 The competition was therefore not held again.